-An intermodal container is a large metal box, in the shape of a rectangular parallelepiped, designed and used to transport goods from one port to another by road, rail, sea, or air.
+An intermodal container is a large metal box, in the shape of a rectangular parallelepiped, designed and used to transport goods from one port to another by road, rail, sea, or air, also called freight shipping.

 Today, intermodal containers are ubiquitous, and it’s easy to overlook how much they have transformed international trade.
-Since intermodal containers were introduced, they've become a key part of logistics, and it’s worth exploring facts about intermodal containers a little more.
+Since intermodal containers were introduced, they've become a key part of supply chain and logistics, and it’s worth exploring facts about intermodal containers a little more.

 Here are answers to the questions you didn’t know you had about intermodal containers, and a list of the best tools for tracking intermodal shipments:

 What is an intermodal container?